cameron-suth/2025-4216COMP-Team10/Questions.md

 Does tempo affect the energy of a song? - Aaron

 Does type of genre increase popularity of a song?
+Cam

 Are some older songs still popular today? - Harry